lunarcon/neptune/README.md

 <hr></hr>
 <h3>Current limitations</h3><br>
-right now, there re lots, but keep in mind that this first version cannot save the changes yet.
+right now, there re lots, but keep in mind that this first version cannot save the changes yet. as of this build, the only manipulator is add-record
 <hr></hr>